MohammadBnei/go-realtime-chat/Readme.md

 Implement a REST adapter and the main.go entrypoint.
 We advise you to use [go-gin](https://gin-gonic.com), it will be easy to code SSE for client side streaming.

-You will find the HTML template [here](adapter/html/template.go).
+You will find the HTML template [here](/server/adapter/html/template.go).
 It will give you a client to quickly test your application.

+You have to create 2 routes :
+ - The **stream** route, which will take a *roomId* and stream messages
+ - the **submit** route, which will post messages.
+Each message will have a *userId*, *roomId*, and *text*.